The NIMSC represents all medical students in Northern Ireland. It considers and acts on matters affecting those studying medicine.

 Each committee has a few routes to becoming an elected member.
 In the case of NIMSC, this is:

-- Seats/term - every year, medical schools in Northern Ireland elect two* representatives from each year of study for a one-session term.
+- Seats/term - every year, medical schools in Northern Ireland elect two representatives (QUB) and one representative (UU) from each year of study for a one-session term.

 - Eligibility - all student BMA members in Northern Ireland are eligible to stand and vote in this election.